paulrouget/servo-embedding-example/README.md

 =========================

 This document describes how to use Servo in a third party Rust project.
 It comes with the implementation of standalone minimal browser.

-The repository [paulrouget/servo-embedding-example](http://github.com/paulrouget/servo-embedding-example) is regularly updated to match the must recent Servo version.
+This repository [paulrouget/servo-embedding-example](http://github.com/paulrouget/servo-embedding-example) is regularly updated to match the must recent Servo version.

 ## Notes:

-The embedding API is still work-in-progress.
+The Servo embedding API is still work-in-progress.
 It is functional but not polished.

 This tutorial does not cover how to build on Windows as it is far from being straight forward for now as it requires importing and tweaking multiple python script from Servo.
 See [servo/servo#18343](http://github.com/servo/servo/issues/18343) and [paulrouget/servoshell#33](http://github.com/paulrouget/servoshell/issues/33).